What is a cookie?

 Guidance on how to block website cookies on other browsers can be found below:

 More detailed information on disabling cookies can be found at www.allaboutcookies.org/.
-However, please note that if you use your browser settings to block all cookies (including, for example, Strictly Necessary Cookies) you may not be able to access all or parts of our website.
+However, please note that if you use your browser settings to block all cookies (including, for example, Strictly Necessary Cookies) you may not be able to access all or parts of our websites.